 No data are available for these chemicals.
-Based on available information on the metabolites, these chemicals in this group are not expected to have mutagenic or genotoxic potential.
-The boric acid and the alcohol metabolites were negative in a number of in vitro and in vivo genotoxicity studies (NICNAS 2013a; NICNAS2013b; NICNAS 2013c; NICNAS 2014; NICNAS 2018).
+Based on available information on metabolites, these chemicals are not expected to have mutagenic or genotoxic potential.
+The metabolites (boric acid and relevant alcohols) were negative in a number of in vitro and in vivo genotoxicity studies (NICNAS 2013a; NICNAS2013b; NICNAS 2013c; NICNAS 2014; NICNAS 2018).